A confidential service which provides support to help you thrive at university

 - Students with a diagnosed autism spectrum disorder (ASD)

 All city students who meet the above criteria can register to receive adjustments however, to be eligible for ongoing support, you must be a UK-based, current student and registered GP.
 To find you nearest NHS surgery, please visit www.nhs.uk.
 Students with a long term, physical health condition are encouraged to contact the Student Health Service, if they become unwell whilst on campus.
-For more details and information about how to access this service, please see here.

 How we can help